Play: an essential activity to help your child grow.

 - curiosity

-- the ability to cope with difficult situations
+- the ability to deal with difficult situations

 Education and socialization through play

-The game is also a perfect training for tomorrow.
-When given the opportunity to reflect, negotiate, adapt to new rules, and try again when things don't go as planned, children develop essential skills that will last a lifetime, in addition to bringing them a love of learning.
-This way of learning is very stimulating for them, and often much more effective, because children are necessarily more motivated and focused.
-For older children, play changes the relationship children have with the school environment and introduces healthier relationships between classmates, developing teamwork, communication and mutual respect.
+The game is also perfect training for tomorrow.
+When given the opportunity to think, negotiate, adapt to new rules, and try again when things don't go as planned, children develop essential skills that will last a lifetime and provide a love of learning.
+This way of learning is very stimulating for them, and often much more effective, because children are necessarily more motivated and concentrated.
+For slightly older children, the game changes the relationship children have with the school environment and introduces healthier relationships between classmates, developing teamwork, communication and mutual respect.

-The game also allows parents to get closer to their children and have fun.
+The game also allows parents to fully connect with their children and have fun.
 You are your baby's first playmate.
 Play is a fun way to bond with your baby and promote healthy development.
 But

 attention !
 As parents, we know full well that it is often tempting to want to control everything.
-A parent or caregiver can support and participate in their child's play activities, but here's our little advice: give your children the time, freedom and choice to play.
-If an adult makes all the decisions about how, what and when the child plays, the child does not enjoy their gaming experiences.
+A parent or caregiver can support and participate in their child's play activities, but here is our little advice: give your children the time, freedom and choice to play.
+If an adult makes all the decisions about how, what, and when a child plays, the child will not enjoy their play experiences.

-If you decide to participate in your child's play, be careful not to try to take over and force the incorporation of your ultimate learning goals into their play.
-Structured, adult-led activities have their time and place. .
+If you decide to participate in your child's play, be careful not to try to take over and force your ultimate learning goals into their play.
+Structured, adult-led activities have their time and place .

-Explain to them that it is important to learn from their mistakes, to try again and to believe in themselves.
-Children also need to experiment and learn on their own, so they can become confident and capable when faced with new situations.
-Knowing when to fit into your child's play is essential.
+Explain to them that it is important to learn from their mistakes, try again and believe in themselves.
+Children also need to experience and learn on their own, so that they can become confident and capable when facing new situations.
+It's essential to know when you need to integrate into your child's play.

-All we have to do is try to go along with them without being too much on them, because that's how they will learn to cope in the real world.
+All we need to do is try to support them without being too much on them, because that's how they will learn to cope in the real world.

 Gaming and digital technology

-When we talk about games, it makes sense to address digital technologies that are now totally in the era of our time.
+When we talk about games, it makes sense to talk about digital technologies which are today totally in the era of our times.

 If you've ever wondered if it's worth fighting with your child over how much time they spend in front of a phone, tablet or TV, the answer is yes!
-While certain types of technology can improve the way children learn and socialize, excessive screen use can impact their bodies, minds, and relationships.
+While certain types of technology can improve the way children learn and socialize, excessive screen use can take a toll on their bodies, minds, and relationships.
 Spending too much time on screens has also been linked to insufficient sleep, poor grades and an increased risk of obesity.
-Even if it is sometimes tempting to put your child in front of a digital game to have some time for himself, try to limit his time spent in front of the screen.
-The younger the child, the fewer digital devices they have to use.
+Even though it is sometimes tempting to put your child in front of a digital game to have a little time for yourself, still try to limit their time spent in front of the screen.
+The younger the child, the fewer digital devices they should use.

 By reducing the use of digital games, children can spend more time interacting with family and real life.
-Limiting screen time can have a positive effect on the physical, social and behavioral well-being of children.
+Limiting screen time can have a positive effect on children's physical, social and behavioral well-being.

-It is advisable to limit screen time to one hour a day for children aged 2 to 5 years and to avoid screen time altogether for babies and children under 18 months.
-An exception to this rule for all young children can be video chatting with family and friends, which builds communication skills.
-When not plugged in, toddlers and preschoolers have more time to develop important skills.
-As we have already explained, simple play activities are deceptively important for learning and development.
+It is recommended to limit screen time to one hour per day for children aged 2 to 5 years and to avoid screen time completely for babies and children under 18 months.
+An exception to this rule for all young children may be video chatting with family and friends, which strengthens communication skills.
+When they're not plugged in, toddlers and preschoolers have more time to develop important skills.
+As we've already explained, simple play activities are deceptively important for learning and development

-The Magic Mat encompasses interaction, education and sustainability in the form of a cute world map that ignites baby's curiosity and passion.
-This awakening mat (also acting as a puzzle and activity mat) can be used from birth without age limit, and with several levels of difficulty.
+The Magic Mat encompasses interaction, education and sustainability in the form of a cute world map that sparks baby's curiosity and passion.
+This play mat (also serving as a puzzle and activity mat) can be used from birth with no age limit, and with several levels of difficulty.

-Thus, the Magic Mat will be there to accompany children from an early age, and this will continue even when they grow up.
+Thus, the Magic Mat will be there to support children from a very young age, and this will continue even when they grow up.

-This first stage of the Magic Mat allows the child to stimulate each of their senses, especially since it offers a variety of activities.
-Baby will develop their visual perception and learn more about using their little fingers!
-The play mat is a fun place to learn.
+This first stage of the Magic Mat allows the child to stimulate each of his senses, especially since it offers varied activities.
+Baby will develop his visual perception and learn more about using his little fingers!
+The play mat is a fun place for learning.

 By doing puzzles, children exercise their fine motor skills, improve their hand-eye coordination and practice concentration and patience.

 Children are born wired to learn language.
 From birth, they learn language and literacy skills through play and interaction.
 Babies and young children learn new words when adults describe what they see, hear and do.
 Songs and poems connect syllables to rhythms.
-It helps children develop their listening skills and learn the sounds of words.
-So, what better than an interactive and musical activity mat for this?
+This helps children develop their listening skills and learn the sounds of words.
+So, what's better than an interactive and musical play mat for this?

-The Magic Mat allows the development of thinking and the ability to solve problems in a musical and fun atmosphere.
+The Magic Mat allows for the development of thinking and the ability to solve problems in a musical and fun atmosphere.
 In this third stage, your mini will be able to marvel at the colors, discover the animals and the world.
-The pen will ask him to indicate such and such a thing, which will directly promote his learning and his culture in a playful way, without real risks.
-A small voice will be there to guide him and introduce him to words and syllables all in melody.
+The pen will ask him to indicate this or that thing, which will directly promote his learning and culture in a fun way, without real risks.
+A little voice will be there to guide him and introduce him to words and syllables all in melody.

-Indeed, the possibilities of games are multiple so that he never gets tired of it.
-For the older ones, puzzles make the game a little trickier.
+In fact, there are multiple play possibilities so that he will never tire of them.
+For older children, puzzles make the game a little more difficult.
 There is also the possibility of recording your own voice with the pen.
 Finally, the Magic Mat offers baby the opportunity to improve their language learning thanks to its multilingual qualities: French, English and Spanish are on the program.

-In conclusion, it's clear that play fuels curiosity, stimulates creativity and inspires a love of learning that will last a lifetime.
-It lays the foundation for literacy, promotes development and fulfills baby's innate need to learn.
+In conclusion, it is clear that play fuels curiosity, stimulates creativity and inspires a love of learning that will last a lifetime.
+It lays the foundation for literacy, promotes development and fulfills a baby's innate need to learn.
 It also encourages parent/child communication and helps parents understand their child's body language.
-Learning to play well, both by themselves and with others, allows children to be content and sociable.
+Learning to play well, both on their own and with others, keeps children content and sociable.

 Sources: